svdecomposer/brainstorm-duneuro/matlab_codes/Mesh_generation/BasedOnRoast_Takfa/readme.txt

 % and keeping only the top part, whic ic the most relebant for MEEG
 % modeling, the defaut cutting value is set to z = roud(size(mriVol,3)/4);
 %        options.keepSliceFrom : value of the slice
-%        options.aveMeshFormatMat : Save the mesh on the format mat matlab, set to  1 or 0
+%        options.saveMeshFormatMat : Save the mesh on the format mat matlab, set to  1 or 0
 %        options.saveMeshFormatMsh : Save the mesh on the format mat msh, set to  1 or 0
 %        options.plotMesh : Save the final mesh, set to  1 or 0
 % http://www.cgal.org/Manual/3.5/doc_html/cgal_manual/Mesh_3/Chapter_main.html
+% ouput :
+%    node: output, node coordinates of the tetrahedral mesh
+% 	 elem: output, element list of the tetrahedral mesh, the last
+% 	       column is the region ID
+% 	 face: output, mesh surface element list of the tetrahedral mesh
+% 	       the last column denotes the boundary ID
+%     allMask : The output of the MRI segmentation used to generate the mesh
+% The main extracted tissu are : {'WHITE','GRAY','CSF','BONE','SKIN'}
-%%% Dependencies :
+%% Dependencies :
 % Roast toolbox : https://www.parralab.org/roast/
 % meshByIso2meshWithoutElectrode.m
 % %%%%%